Zywave/booster/src/_areas/design-system/components/shell.md

 ## Behavior (expanded state)

-1. **Unselected nav item** - Font color: ZUI Gray 700; font weight: 400; icon color: ZUI Gray 800; background color: none
+1. **Unselected nav item** - Font color: ZUI Gray 700; font weight: 400 (Regular); icon color: ZUI Gray 800; background color: none
-2. **Selected nav item** - Font color: ZUI Blue 500; font weight: 700; icon color: ZUI Blue 500; background color: none
+2. **Selected nav item** - Font color: ZUI Blue 500; font weight: 700 (Bold); icon color: ZUI Blue 500; background color: none
 3. **Expand & collapse action icon** - When clicked, the icon rotates 180 degrees.
 The icon should always point the direction the action will happen.
-4. **Selected subnav item** - Font color: ZUI Blue 500; font weight: 700; icon color: ZUI Blue 500; background color: none
+4. **Selected subnav item** - Font color: ZUI Blue 500; font weight: 700 (Bold); icon color: ZUI Blue 500; background color: none
 5. **Hover** - background color: ZUI Gray 50

 ![Sidenav - anatomy](/images/components/shell/sidenav/sidenav-anatomy--desktop-expanded-behavior.svg)

 ### Parent and children

-- When anywhere on a parent item is clicked, the children will appear below that parent item.
+* When anywhere on a parent item is clicked, the children will appear below that parent item.
-- Parent items are used only for organizational purposes to reveal their child subnav items, they aren't linked to pages themselves.
+* Parent items are used only for organizational purposes to reveal their child subnav items, they aren't linked to pages themselves.
-- Parent items can all be open at the same time to show all subnav item for the entire application.
+* Parent items can all be open at the same time to show all subnav item for the entire application.
-- After a user clicks on a link, expanded navigation remains expanded.
+* After a user clicks on a link, expanded navigation remains expanded.
 Don't close the navigation until the user pushes to close it.

 ### Scrolling

-- When the list of expanded items extends the entire height of the viewport, a small scrollbar appears, allowing the user to scroll the Sidenav.
+* When the list of expanded items extends the entire height of the viewport, a small scrollbar appears, allowing the user to scroll the Sidenav.
-- The collapsed nav item remains stuck to the bottom and is not part of the scrolling section.
+* The collapsed nav item remains stuck to the bottom and is not part of the scrolling section.

 ### Collapsing the Sidenav

-- The user can collapse & expand the navigation by clicking the collapse button at the bottom of the Sidenav.
+* The user can collapse & expand the navigation by clicking the collapse button at the bottom of the Sidenav.
-- When collapsed, the content area will respond to make more room for itself by taking up the area that the Sidenav had been using.
+* When collapsed, the content area will respond to make more room for itself by taking up the area that the Sidenav had been using.
-- There is no need for the expand/collapse Sidenav function in the mobile state, so the button is hidden.
+* There is no need for the expand/collapse Sidenav function in the mobile state, so the button is hidden.

 <Spacer size="small"/>